gordie3/whoop-order-ingestion/README.md

 This repository contains source code for a WHOOP order ingestion Webhook API that can automatically add the data to Notion.

+For more information please see the [Sync WHOOP Data With Notion](https://medium.com/@gordiewhite/sync-whoop-data-with-notion-2ec89f5c89b5) medium story

 This code uses Python3.9 and Terraform Cloud.

 ## How To Use